 What Does Verification of Safety Critical Elements Look Like ?

-Managing risk on a facility requires a clear understanding and verification of:
+Managing risk in a facility requires a clear understanding and verification of:

 1. Our significant hazards and their potential consequences